Description of this class

 Start in Supta Baddha Konasana, using bricks under the thighs if needed.
 Release forward in Virasana.

-Stand up to go forward in Uttanasana, feet hip width apart, hands on shins or to the floor according to your capacity.
+Stand up to go forward in Uttanasana, feet hip-width apart, hands on the shins or to the floor according to your capacity.
 Adho Mukha Svanasana (Dog Pose) follows to now add the arm actions to the legs and to bring length to the spine.

 Come back to Tadasana, and open up through the shoulders with Baddanguliyasana, Namaskar hands behind the back, and Urdhva Hastasana taking care to keep focussed on maintaining the Tadasana actions throughout.

-Let’s have a look now at preparing for Sirsasana, head stand.
-A few different ways to learn how to lift through the shoulders by also lifting the hips; same action walking the feet up the wall, parallel to the floor.
+Let’s have a look now at preparing for Sirsasana, Headstand.
+A few different ways to learn how to lift through the shoulders by also lifting the hips; the same action walking the feet up the wall, parallel to the floor.
 And finally Sirsasana in full, or using a block to the wall for the last preparation pose.

 Now the forward, seated poses.
-Start in Baddhakonasana, sitting upright with support under the buttocks keeping good length in the front of the body.
+Start in Baddha Konasana, sitting upright with support under the buttocks keeping good length in the front of the body.
 Upavistha Konasana upright and then extending forward to a chair, resting the forehead onto the chair seat.
-Janu Sirsasana, Triangmukaikapada Paschimottanasana and Paschimottanasana follow, all done with chair support.
-Release the back muscles and neck through a simple cross-legs twist, using a block for the back hand to keep length as you turn.
+Janu Sirsasana, Triang Mukha Eka Pada Paschimottanasana, and Paschimottanasana follow, all done with chair support.
+Release the back muscles and neck through a simple cross-legs twist, using a block for the back hand to keep the length as you turn.

 Chair twists: the legs wide straddling the chair.
 This anchors the hips and opens across the pelvis as you turn.
 And sitting sideways on the chair for a deeper chair twist.